-The Madeleine River is 150 kilometers long and has its source at the foot of Mount Jacques-Cartier.
-It flows from the southwest to the northeast before looping back around southward and finally emptying into the St. Lawrence River in the village of Rivière-Madeleine, halfway between Gaspé and Sainte-Anne-des-Monts.
+The 150 kilometer long Madeleine River rises at the foot of Mont Jacques-Cartier.
+It flows from southwest to northeast, then turns in a half-loop to the south, finally emptying into the St-Laurent at the village of Rivière-Madeleine, halfway between Gaspé and Sainte-Anne-des-Monts.

-Today, the fishery is managed by the Société de gestion de la rivière Madeleine, which holds the status of a salmon ZEC (controlled harvesting zone).
-On this river, you will find incredibly clear water on a bed of multicolored gravel, pebbles and cobblestones.
-The river is divided into 4 limited access sectors and 2 public access sectors, for a total of 76 easily accessible pools.
-You can wade fish for salmon on 80% of the pools.
+Today, the fishing territory on this waterway has the status of a salmon zec and is managed by the Société de gestion de la rivière Madeleine.
+You'll find clear water on a bed of gravel, pebbles and cobbles.
+There are 6 fishing sectors distributed along the river in both restricted draw sectors and non-restricted public sectors, for a total of 76 easily accessible pools.
+Salmon fishing is done by wading in 80% of the pools.

 The annual draw for the Madeleine River is held on November 1.

 For draw sectors, winners (ranks 1 to 150) may reserve a maximum of 2 consecutive or non-consecutive fishing days for 1 or 2 people per day.
 The percentage of fishing days allocated is

 on average 55-60% in the pre-season and 35-40% within 48 hours.

 No telephone reminders will be made following the draw.
 Rods not sold in the pre-season draw are automatically allocated to the 48-hour draw.